PileupWorkshop/2014PileupWorkshop/README.md

 program to see some of the options.
 The matching of full jets and hard jets is performed with a simple geometrical method for now.

+*NEW*: If you add the option -chs, charged particles from pileup are scaled by a factor 10^{-60}, which is effectively charged-hadron subtraction.

 FastJet-contrib:
 ----------------